emojicode/emojicode.github.io/src/reference/specification.md

 The *heap* is an area of storage in which objects are allocated.

 The heap must be managed by the Engine using an automatic storage management system provided by the engine.
 The Emojicode Real-Time Engine uses a Garbage Collector after C. J. Cheney.
 If the engine is no longer able to manage the heap for any reason it must terminate the program.

 ### Call Stack

 The *call stack* is an area of storage dedicated to store data about the active subroutines of the program.
-If the Engine supports Threads each thread must have its own call stack.
+Each thread has its own call stack.

 The call stack consists of *stack frames*. *Stack frames* store local variables and the *current object context*.
 The *current object context* is the object on which a method was called.
 If a routine is called which allocates a stack frame but does not have an object context the object context may be undefined, given that no code trying to access the *current object context* will run.

 An Engine is allowed to not use a call stack if it is able to fulfill the specification without one.

 ### String Pool